-MnDOT's 10-year planned priorities for Pavement Condition keep a lower percentage of NHS pavements in Poor condition compared to non-NHS pavements due to an emphasis on the NHS system established in MnSHIP and reflected in current federal legislation Moving Ahead for Progress in the 21st Century (MAP-21).
-Investments include more long-term improvements on higher volume roads with more shorter fixes on lower volume roads.
+MnDOT's 10-year planned priorities for Pavement Condition keep a lower percentage of NHS pavements in poor condition compared to non-NHS pavements due to an emphasis on the NHS system established in MnSHIP and reflected in current federal legislation Fixing America's Surface Transportation Act (FAST Act).
+Investments include more long-term improvements on higher volume roads with more short-term fixes on lower volume roads.

-Figure 5: MnDOT Pavement and Bridge Assets
+Figure 4: MnDOT Pavement and Bridge Assets

 District Miles of Pavement Number of Bridges

 1 1,556 596

 2 1,806 352

 3 1,609 408

 4 1,607 327

 6 1,423 848

-7 1,326 479
+7 1,326 484

 8 1,433 365

 Metro 1,095 1,270

 Total 11,859 4,590

 Despite significant investment, pavement condition on the NHS and non-NHS is projected to worsen over the next ten years.
-Interstate pavements (part of NHS) will be in the best condition but twice as many miles will be in poor condition in 2026 as compared to today.
-Other NHS pavements are expected to worsen to almost seven percent poor from three percent today.
+Interstate pavements (part of NHS) will be in the best condition but twice as many miles will be in poor condition in 2026 as compared to today (Figure 7).
+Other NHS pavements are expected to worsen to almost seven percent poor from two percent today.
 The pavements on non-NHS roads will also see a significant drop in performance relative to today, in large part to accommodate the federal emphasis on higher-volume, NHS roads.
-Overall, MnDOT expects that projected pavement condition levels will meet assumed MAP-21 targets and GASB 34 thresholds and remain within the agency's risk-based performance target for the entire system.
+However, non-NHS roads will still meet its ten percent target.
+Overall, MnDOT expects that projected pavement condition levels will meet assumed targets and performance measures and remain within the agency's risk-based performance target for the entire system.
 However, NHS is not predicted to meet its target of 4% poor in 2026.